edis0n-zhang/personal-website-2.0/src/lib/posts/joy_of_programming/software as a craft.md

 What do I mean by the statement software is a craft?
 Let's compare it to a traditional craft like carpentry.
 While building a program isn't a physical craft like carpentry, it is easy to draw parallels between them.

-In carpentry there are many steps. greatly simplified, when a carpenter is making something it will include the following steps: planning, designing, selecting materials, preparing, shaping, assembling, and finishing.
+In carpentry there are many steps.
+Greatly simplified, when a carpenter is making something it will include the following steps: planning, designing, selecting materials, preparing, shaping, assembling, and finishing.

 For anyone familiar with building software, these steps sound familiar.
 Although you are molding zeros and ones instead of wood and writing lines of code instead of cutting up chunks of wood; both carpentry and software engineering start from scratch and end with a product with a purpose.